bbbHZhang/datacamp/README.md

 <img src="https://s3.amazonaws.com/assets.datacamp.com/img/logo/logo_blue_full.svg" width="250">
 </p>

-## datacamp
+# datacamp

-The datacamp R package by DataCamp allows course creators to upload their courses to the DataCamp plaftorm.
+Everybody can teach on DataCamp.
+The `datacamp` package makes this possible.
+The package helps you get started on creating DataCamp course files, which are simple Markdown files.
+Next, you can upload these course files to DataCamp's servers with easy-to-use functions so that everybody is able to take your course.
 A detailed guide on course creation for the DataCamp platform can be found at <b>http://docs.datacamp.com/teach/</b>.

-## Important

-As of September, 2015, DataCamp has an updated infrastructure.
-It is important to have datacamp version of 3.0.0 or higher installed.

 ## Install the package